St George the Martyr, Southwark: History

 The present church is believed to be the third on this site.
 There was a Norman church of unknown appearance; inscribed stones from it were discovered in the second church.
 This was replaced at the end of the fourteenth century by a church with a bell tower, which may have been from where Anton van den Wyngaerde surveyed at least part of his plan view of London, which includes a drawing of the church, but slightly out of position as might occur if drawn onto the perspective latterly.
 The church also appears to be that in William Hogarth's engraving of Southwark Fair made in 1733, a year before it was demolished.
 The church was rebuilt in a Classical style to the designs of John Price between 1734 and 1736, partly funded by £6,000 from the Commission for Building Fifty New Churches.
 The major City Livery Companies and the Bridge House Estates also supported this rebuilding, their arms decorate the nave ceiling and stained glass.

+In 1852 the Anglican evangelist William Cadman became rector of St.George the Martyr, Southwark, then one of the largest parishes in London with a nominal congregation of 30,000.
+The church in 1852 was capable of holding 1,000 persons but on Cadman's arrival it was reported that services were largely empty.
+Cadman stayed until 1859 during which period he revitalised the Parish through a series of reforms.
+He made St George's church ' the centre of operations from which a body of volunteers worked in all parts of the community.
+He encouraged and trained lay volunteers, scripture readers and teachers.
+He recommended establishing either a National or a ragged school in each sub-district with Scripture lessons provided by the local clergy.
+In the most deprived areas he founded schools that were licensed for worship and Bible study lectures.
+The local congregations were empowered to lead on the construction of new churches and chapels.
+During Cadman's tenure as rector of St George The Martyr, a chapel and the new church of St Paul's, Walworth were built.

 In 1899, the crypt was cleared and 1,484 coffins were removed and re-interred at Brookwood Cemetery in Surrey.

-The foundations of the south wall were strengthened in 1938 and helped save the building from collapse during the Second World War, when the damage from enemy action was considerable.
+The foundations of the south wall were strengthened in 1938 and helped save the building from collapse during World War II, when the damage from enemy action was considerable.